rrobinett/wsprdaemon/README.md

 In addition WD can be configured to, at the same time, create graphs of the background noise level for display on the computer running WD and/or at http://graphs.wsprdaemon.org/

-WD can run on almost any Debian Linux system and is tested on Stetch and Buster for Raspberry Pi 3&4, and Ubuntu 18.04LTS on x86
+WD can run on almost any Debian Linux system and is tested on Stretch and Buster for Raspberry Pi 3 and 4, and Ubuntu 18.04LTS on x86
 A Pi 3b can decode 14+ bands, but 14 bands of noise level graphing requires a Pi 4 or x86 server.